 When kids feel good about themselves, they tend to have more confidence and try more new things.
 They are also much more likely to feel proud of the things they accomplish and can even deal with mistakes in a healthy way.

-Children with poor self-image often feel very unsure of themselves, and they often feel like they don’t fit in.
-As a result, others treat them poorly, and they may have a hard time standing up for themselves.
+Children with poor self-image may feel very unsure of themselves and like they don’t fit in.
+As a result, others may treat them poorly, and they may have a hard time standing up for themselves.